 And there is more.
 What of blind people?
 Why should they believe such a message is written on the moon, unless they can, as Carrier himself might say, "...see [it], directly, here and now, with [their] own eyes"?
 What about blind and deaf people?
 They'd be forced to rely on Braille signs in books and magazines telling them that "Jesus Lives" is carved on the moon, and why should they be forced to believe such a thing without direct evidence?

 Carrier's thinking underlines and reveals how concerned only with self he is when viewing this matter.
 We would ask in reply: If he converted upon the fact of this moon carving, how would he convert in turn the man who thinks that "Jesus Lives" because he was raised by space aliens?
-Theis is not unreasonable to ask, for there are people who do believe such things, or worse.
+Theis is not unreasonable to ask, for there are people who do believe such things.

 Also for a note on hearsay, see here.)